PandasThumb/pandasthumb.github.io/_posts/2026/2026-01-21-killing-golden-goose.md

 In brief, Kennedy argues that science is the goose that laid the golden eggs and made America prosperous.
 Evangelicals, he says, have targeted science for over a century.
 But now something has changed, and conservative evangelicals allied with Donald Trump have taken direct aim at the entire scientific enterprise.

 Kennedy outlines "only a few of [Robert F.] Kennedy's devastating moves," "Trump's disastrous handling of the pandemic," and how "[s]cience before MAGA [made America] the greatest scientific nation in the world."
 As a result, he says, scientists are desperate to find jobs in Europe, Canada, and elsewhere.

+<p>&nbsp;</p>

+*To comment on this article, click on its title, which will bring up the article on its own page, with its Disqus comments section after the post.*